terraform-ibm-modules/terraform-ibm-toolkit-kms/README.md

 ### Command-line tools

-- terraform - v12
+- terraform - v14
-- kubectl

 ### Terraform providers

-- IBM Cloud provider >= 1.5.3
-- Helm provider >= 1.1.1 (provided by Terraform)
+None

 ## Module dependencies

 This module makes use of the output from other modules:

-- Cluster - github.com/ibm-garage-cloud/terraform-ibm-container-platform.git
-- Namespace - github.com/ibm-garage-clout/terraform-cluster-namespace.git
+- Resource group - github.com/cloud-native-toolkit/terraform-ibm-resource-group
-- etc

 ## Example usage